 - This method also gives you a constant view of your stock levels and most systems also provide the ability to configure low stock alerts to be even more on top of your stock situation.

 - Any differences in unit prices are automatically averaged using a rolling average calculation as part of how the system works, so you'll have a really accurate valuation of material stock at all times.

 - COGS (Cost of Goods Sold) can be seen throughout the year to enable you to tweak your production costs and identify any issues in your manufacturing process.

 - Every little detail is logged and is thus reviewable and (most importantly) auditable: you can show the IRS exactly how you came to the calculations you did on your return.

-- No time investment is needed at the end of the year for stocktaking - as everything is done in small amounts during the year (along with some regular handcounts to ensure your accuracy) you'll be able to generate the numbers you need for your bookkeeper instantly.
+- No time investment is needed at the end of the year for stocktaking - as everything is logged during the year as they occur (along with some regular small cycle counts to ensure your accuracy) you'll be able to generate the numbers you need for your bookkeeper instantly.